siddhraj1412/flutter-mini-projects/practical_2/README.md

    - Use the switch to select conversion direction
    - Tap "Convert" to see the result
 4. **Profile**: Navigate to view your user information
-5. **Navigation**: Use the provided buttons to move between screens
+5. **Navigation**: Use the provided buttons to move between different pages of apps

 ## Technical Implementation